About TRIO McNair Scholars

 1991

-The TRIO McNair Scholars Program at the University of Minnesota Twin Cities was established in 1991, thanks to a successful grant written by Sharon Shelskye.
-Since its inception, the program has been committed to preparing first-generation, income-eligible, and underrepresented undergraduate students for doctoral study through research, mentorship, and academic support.
+The Foundation: The TRIO McNair Scholars Program at the University of Minnesota Twin Cities was established in 1991, thanks to a successful grant written by Sharon Shelskye.